utkarsh2305/health-home-ai-guide/README.md

     style G fill:#fbb,stroke:#333,stroke-width:1px
 ```

-## Known Bugs
+## Known Bugs 🐛
 - [ ] Processing documents don't work with the new template scheme
 - [ ] Secondary model having context too small does not fail gracefully

-## Roadmap
+## Roadmap 🗺️
 - [ ] Reprocess if template changes after transcription
 - [ ] Improve refinement process (allow custom refinement; use Ollama structured outputs)
 - [ ] AI MDM; pass the case through a local reasoning model for more in-depth discussion.

-## Features
+## Features ✨

-### Medical Transcription and Note Summarisation
+### Medical Transcription and Note Summarisation 🎤
 Essentially, the browser sends an audio blob to a Whisper backend of your choice for processing.
 Usually, this will be an ambient recording of your review of the patient (be sure to tell them the encounter will be recorded!).
 The raw transcript is then fed through an Ollama backend in a quasi-CoT fashion with strucuted outputs to deliver a summarisation of the clinical encounter in the format of your choice.
 A numbered list of the items from the plan is also made.

 Necessity is the mother of invention here; I was getting pretty dismal performance by just naively passing transcripts to the LLM (at least with the models I'm able to run in my homelab).I make heavy use of stop tokens and guided generation which seemed to be the missing sauce to get things working well.

 Simply copy the final note into your EMR and save it into the local SQLite database.
 The patient's demographics, "Primary history" (what you see them for), and additional history can be autofilled from the database by searching the URN in subsequent encounters.

-### Flexible Template System
+### Flexible Template System 📝
 I've implemented a versioned template system that lets you structure your clinical notes however you prefer.
 Want numbered lists for your plan but bullet points for review of systems?
 No problem!
-Each template is versioned (like git, but way less sophisticated), so you can experiment without breaking your existing templates.
+Each template is versioneD, so you can experiment without breaking your existing templates.

-The really cool part?
 The system can analyze an example note you provide and automatically generate a template that matches its structure.
 Just paste in a note you like, and it'll pick up on all the formatting patterns - whether you're using bullets, numbers, or narrative text.
-It's like having a secretary who's really good at copying your style, except this one lives in your computer and never asks for a raise.

 Each template field can be configured with:
 - Custom prompts to guide the AI's output